Transporting disabled children's equipment in the car

-Equipment you may be transporting includes:
+Equipment you may be taking with you can include:

 - wheelchair or therapeutic seating

-- standing/lying frame
+- standing or lying frame

 - walking frame or cycle